Tattoo Scars: What Causes Scarring & How To Treat It

 When your tattoo becomes infected, it can lead to a whole host of problems, including scarring.

-Infections can not only affect the appearance of your tattoo, but can also cause damage to your general health if they becomes serious enough.
+Infections can not only affect the appearance of your tattoo but can also cause damage to your general health if they become serious enough.

 How To Tell If Your tattoo Has Scarring

 Tattoo scars can actually take a week or two to visibly develop, and they generally tend to grow gradually.

 As time passes, the body will continue to send more collagen to the area as well as a larger blood supply, which in turn can cause the tattoo scar to look bumpy, red/inflamed, and raised.

 This scar tissue growth can continue for up to 3 months, at which point the scar will actually begin to settle down again once the blood supply has begun to go back to normal levels, allowing the scar tissue to fade slightly and lose its bumpy appearance and red/inflamed look.

 Because of this, it may take you a few months to see the final extent of the damage and the amount of scar tissue left over once it begins to settle.
 In rare instances, keloids can develop on and around your tattoo.
 These are large, raised scars that usually become very prominent.

 As your tattoo begins to heal for the first couple of weeks, the area is naturally quite red, inflamed, sore, and potentially swollen and bruised.
 This means that it can be rather difficult to differentiate between whether your tattoo is healing normally, or whether it contains some amount of scarring.